Hamas says it has given a 'positive' response to the latest ceasefire proposal in Gaza

 Shamdasani, the U.N. rights office spokesperson, told the AP that the data “is based on our own information gathering through various reliable sources, including medical, human rights and humanitarian organizations.”

-The International Committee of the Red Cross also said in late June that its field hospital near one of the GHF sites has been overwhelmed more than 20 times in the previous months by mass casualties.
-It said the casualties had been on their way to the food distribution sites, and “the vast majority of patients suffered gunshot injuries.”
+The International Committee of the Red Cross also said in late June that its field hospital near one of the GHF sites has been overwhelmed more than 20 times in the previous months by mass casualties, most suffering gunshot injuries while on their way to the food distribution sites.

-Also on Friday, Israel’s military said two soldiers were killed in combat in the north of Gaza and it was investigating.
+Also on Friday, Israel’s military said two soldiers were killed in combat in Gaza, one in the north and one in the south.
 Over 860 Israeli soldiers have been killed since the war began, including more than 400 during the fighting in Gaza.

 The Israeli military also issued new evacuation orders Friday in northeast Khan Younis in southern Gaza and urged Palestinians to move west ahead of planned military operations against Hamas in the area.
 The new evacuation zones pushed Palestinians into increasingly smaller spaces by the coast.